wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 lookup notation, for more information take a look at the (jsonpath_re)[http://jsonpath-rw.readthedocs.org/en/latest/] docs pages.

-Full gabbi documentation can be found [here](https://gabbi.readthedocs.org/en/latest/index.html).
+Full Gabbi documentation can be found [here](https://gabbi.readthedocs.org/en/latest/index.html).

 Combining The Two
 =================